The days of paper currency are numbered; going paperless is trending not just in the U.S., but all over the world.

-Here’s a look at some of the many ways the world is moving cashless.
+Here's a look at some of the many ways the world is moving toward becoming cashless.

 Cards are becoming the new payment preference in the U.S.

-According to the 2013 Federal Reserve Payment Study that examined payment data collected from 2002 to 2012, payments have become increasingly card based.
+According to a 2013 Federal Reserve study that examined payment data collected from 2002 to 2012, payments have become increasingly card-based.
 Though the popularity of credit cards declined slightly from 2006 to 2009, they returned to popularity in the three years that followed.
-Debit card transactions (which includes pin-based and signature transactions and prepaid cards) accounted for $47 billion in transaction volume in 2012.
+Debit card transactions (which include PIN-based and signature transactions and prepaid cards) accounted for $47 billion in transaction volume in 2012.

 Paper checks have gone electronic

 Though checks still serve as a popular form of currency in the U.S., the format has changed dramatically in the last decade.
-The Federal Reserve study revealed that since 2009, almost all checks that entered and cleared the financial-banking system took place by some electronic format.
-By 2012, only one in six check transactions involved a paper check.
+The Federal Reserve study revealed that since 2009, almost all checks that entered and cleared the financial-banking system took place in some electronic format.
+By 2012, only 1 in 6 transactions involved a paper check.

 Reductions in cash-related crimes provide proof of cashless benefits

 Though checks are still issued in some of the world’s most active economies (including the U.S.), countries like Sweden are moving toward a cashless society with much success.
-CBS News recently reported that only 3 percent of Sweden’s economy involves physical currency (compared to about 7 percent in the U.S.) and that many of its banks no longer handle cash transactions.
-As a direct result of the cashless shift, Sweden has also seen remarkable decreases in financially driven crimes.
+CBS News recently reported that only 3% of Sweden’s economy involves physical currency (compared to 7% in the U.S.) and that many of its banks no longer handle cash transactions.
+As a direct result of the cashless shift, Sweden has seen remarkable decreases in financially driven crimes.

 The UN supports electronic payments

-In October 2014, Rwanda joined the alliance, striving to work toward a cashless economy, and achieving at least 80 percent financial inclusion in its community by 2017 -- Ghana, which joined the alliance in November, aims to digitize its economy in five years.
+In October 2014, Rwanda joined the alliance, striving to work toward a cashless economy, and achieving at least 80% financial inclusion in its community by 2017; Ghana, which joined the alliance in November, aims to digitize its economy in five years.
 MasterCard reports that countries like Kenya, the United Arab Emirates, South Africa, Pakistan and China are also actively moving their economies toward a cashless society.

 Mass retailers have adopted virtual currencies